TechNerdJames/portfolio/README.md

 I really enjoyed building my portfolio and styling it.
 I learned a lot while building it especially when it comes to styling and responsiveness.

+I learned how to use JavaScript to create a typing and erasing words animation and also dived deeper into creating animations in general with CSS.

 ## More Projects:
 Take a look at some more of my projects: